cougz/awesome-distroless/README.md

 Minimal, secure distroless Docker images built from scratch.
 Each service is self-contained and immediately deployable.

+All images use Debian 13 (trixie) in the build stage for the latest security patches and stable package versions, then deploy to our minimal distroless base image for maximum security.

 ## Why Distroless?

 Traditional container images include entire operating systems with hundreds of packages you'll never use.
 Every binary is a potential security risk.
 Distroless changes this completely.